b-hayes/CLI/readme.md

 ## Advanced/edge case usage.

-### My app should just run as a command with arguments.
+### My app should just run without "command"s.
-Let's say your app is like a shell script and shouldn't have any "commands" or methods, only arguments and options.
+Let's say your app is like a shell script and should just execute, but you still want CLI to type match arguments and provide options.

 Simply pass in an invokable object.
 Either pass in a [class that implements the `__invoke()`method](test/run_invokableClass.php) or by passing in an [anonymous function/closure](test/run_function.php).

-Note that when this is done CLI will avoid using real method names and class names in help docs, and no other methods can bee seen oor accessed, effectively disabling
+The function or `__invoke()` method will immediately execute when the app runs however, you can still require arguments of specific types, and the user can see help the same as any other method/"command".

+Note that CLI will not use __invoke or closure names in help docs to avoid, showing technical jargon to the user.

 ### Forced debug mode.
 During development, you may wish to always run in debug mode without typing --debug.